baratgabor/SuffixTree/.github/README.md

 ## The concept of 'suffix links'

-Suffix links basically point to the positions we'd normally have to *'rescan'* to, so instead of the expensive rescan operation we can simply jump to the linked position, do our work, jump to the next linked position, and repeat.
+Suffix links basically point to the positions we'd normally have to *'rescan'* to, so instead of the expensive rescan operation we can simply jump to the linked position, do our work, jump to the next linked position, and repeat – until there are no more positions to update.

 Of course one big question is how to add these links.
 The existing answer is that we can add the links when we insert new branch nodes, utilizing the fact that, in each extension of the tree, the branch nodes are naturally created one after another in the exact order we'd need to link them together.
 Though, we have to link from the last created branch node (the longest suffix) to the previously created one, so we need to cache the last we create, link that to the next one we create, and cache the newly created one.